HackNuke/botlib/README.rst

 cd into the extracted directory and add your module to the bot package.

-open your module file, in this example it's the hlo (hello) module and add your command code to the file.
+open your module file, in this example it's the hlo (hello) module:

- | ``joe bot/hlo.py``
+``joe bot/hlo.py``

+add your command code to the file.

 ::